jnozzi/cocoadev.com/markdown/DoublyLinkedList.md

-The following is the actual Objective C class that implements a doubly-linked list (a variation of General/LinkedList).
+The following is the actual Objective C class that implements a doubly-linked list (a variation of LinkedList).
 It can do the following:

 *Addition of new elements to the front of the list